Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/04_Software_stacks.md

 The **third way** to access the Cray Programming Environment is through the **LUMI software stacks**, where each stack is **based on a particular release of the HPE Cray Programming Environment**.
 We advise against mixing with modules that came with other versions of the Cray PE, but they **remain accessible** although they are hidden from the default view for regular users.
-It ia also better to **not use the PrgEnv modules, but the equivalent LUMI EasyBuild toolchains** instead as indicated by the following table:
+It is also better to **not use the PrgEnv modules, but the equivalent LUMI EasyBuild toolchains** instead as indicated by the following table:

 | HPE Cray PE   | LUMI toolchain | What?                                           |